-- 1. Suppliers who deliver high-value products and services, analyzed by ' Spending Analysis' model. - Suppliers with few competitors. З. - 4.
+- 1. Suppliers who deliver high-value products and services, analyzed by 'Spending Analysis' model. - 2.
+Suppliers who deliver core products and services to the Company. - 3.
+Suppliers with few competitors. - 4.
 Suppliers with high-risks associated with environmental, social, and governance (ESG) concerns and human rights in the supply chain.